narfdotpl/narf.pl/content/posts/drzwi.md

 ![](wip2.gif)

-And here are a few frames rendered in 5k:
+And here are a few frames rendered in 5k that I posted [on Instagram](https://www.instagram.com/p/B721h4BnOKc/):

 ![](frames/0339.jpg)
 ![](frames/0500.jpg)